-Careful consideration of construction and landscaping in dunes and flood zones is crucial to protect sensitive ecosystems, comply with regulations, manage flood risks, ensure structural stability, and promote sustainability. plays a critical role in storm damage prevention, flood control, and providing wildlife habitat.
-The Massachusetts Department of Environmental Protection enforces specific regulations for building in these sensitive areas.
+Careful consideration of construction and landscaping in dunes and flood zones is crucial to protect sensitive ecosystems, comply with regulations, manage flood risks, ensure structural stability, and promote sustainability.

 The Massachusetts Wetlands Protection Act protects water-related lands from destruction or alteration.
 The act requires that most work proposed in Wetlands secure a permit from the local conservation commission.